10 strong female Catholic saints

 Beyond her involvement in papal politics, Catherine was deeply committed to social justice and the reform of the Church.
 She advocated for peace during a time of political conflict and worked tirelessly to reconcile warring factions within Italy.
 Her letters, addressed to a wide range of individuals, from popes to princes to ordinary citizens, are filled with passionate calls for repentance, renewal, and the pursuit of justice.

 Catherine’s writings, which also include her major work, “The Dialogue,” a theological treatise on the soul’s relationship with God, have had a profound impact on Catholic spirituality.
 Her emphasis on the importance of love, humility, and service to others continues to resonate with believers today.
-In 1970, Catherine was declared a Doctor of the Church, recognizing her significant contributions to Catholic theology and her enduring influence as a spiritual leader.
+In 1970, Catherine was declared a Doctor of the Church, recognizing her significant contributions to Catholic theology and her enduring influence as one of the Church’s most revered strong female saints.

 St. Hildegard of Bingen: Polymath and Visionary